Our Thoughts on Linebreeding

 Why do we continue an unconscionable breeding practice that causes so much pain for owners and dogs alike–and it is scientifically proven not to work?
 Linebreeding may work to replicate show ring conformation or to stamp a certain “look of the dog” to a kennel but it has proven a failure at reliably producing intelligence–and mental and physical health.
 Why are we so blind to our failure?
 Why do we strive to produce clones instead of mentally and physically sound dogs?

-We are also using Embark for a deeper look into our dog’s COI’s.
-Hardimans can tell us about the past five generations but Embark can go deep into the chromosomes and pull out distant generational inbreeding.
-We now work with Embark’s Matchmaker program to find suitable geneticly clean dogs ( inheited genes for diseases specific to German Shepherds) and COI matches for our breeding program.
-We hope in the future all breeders will register with Embark’s matchmaker program so we, as breeders, can work together to create genetic diversity in future generations of German Shepherds,
+We are use Embark DNA testing for a deeper look into our dog’s COI’s.
+Hardimans can tell us about the past five generations, but Embark can go deep into the chromosomes and pull out distant generational inbreeding.
+We now work with Embark’s Matchmaker program to find suitable geneticly clean dogs that are low COI matches for our breeding program.
+We hope in the future all breeders will register with Embark’s matchmaker program so we, as breeders, can work together to create genetic diversity in future generations of German Shepherds.

 Do you have questions about our training or dogs?